Vol. 04 · Issue 14 · APR 2026

 Quad Cortex Captures vs Models: When to Use Each

 Neural captures and amp models work differently.
-Here's when each one gives you better tone — and when it doesn't matter.
+Here's when each one gives you better tone, and when it doesn't matter.

-Two Tools, Two Philosophies
+Two Tools, Two Architectures

 What Models Are

 An amp model on the Quad Cortex is a simulation of an amp circuit.
-Neural DSP's engineers studied the circuit design of a real amplifier — the tubes, the transformers, the tone stack, the feedback loop — and built a mathematical algorithm that recreates how that circuit behaves.
+Neural DSP's engineers studied the circuit design of a real amplifier (the tubes, the transformers, the tone stack, the feedback loop) and built a mathematical algorithm that recreates how that circuit behaves.

 What Captures Are